Aristagoras: Background

 Map of the ancient Greek western coast of Anatolia.
 Ionia is in green.
 Miletus and Naxos are shown.

 By the time extant history hears of him, Aristagoras was already serving as deputy governor of Miletus, a polis on the western coast of Anatolia around 500 BC.
-He was the son of Molpagoras, a previous tyrant of an independent Miletus.
-As well as the son-in-law of Histiaeus, whom the Persians had set up as tyrant but did not trust.
+He was the son of Molpagoras.
+Aside from his paternal relationship, little is known about him.
+He was also the son-in-law of Histiaeus, whom the Persians had set up as tyrant but did not trust.
 After general Megabazus presented his complaints about Histiaeus to Darius I of Persia, the latter summoned Histiaeus to his court and detained him at Susa, the reason given was that he wanted a trustworthy advisor.
 On the recommendation of Histiaeus, the Achaemenids then appointed Aristagoras as the new ruler of Miletus.
 Aristagoras ruled Miletus while Histiaeus remained in Susa, kept under observation away from his troops.

 Aristagoras was the main driver of the Ionian Revolt on secret instruction from Histiaeus, when the latter learned of Persian plans to interfere directly in Miletus.
 Aristagoras took advantage of Greek dissatisfaction with Persian rule to incite an alliance of the Greek poleis of Ionia.